Fahadkhan2450/SQL_Data-WareHouse/README.md

 # ETL_Data-WareHouse
 A modern data ware house with SQl server following ETL processes , data modeling,and analytics

-# Data Warehouse and Analytics Project

-Welcome to the **Data Warehouse and Analytics Project** repository!

-This project showcases an end-to-end data warehousing and analytics solution — from designing and building a data warehouse to producing meaningful business insights.
-Built as a portfolio piece, it reflects real-world best practices used in data engineering and analytics.

 ---

 ## 🏗️ Data Architecture